Types and latest generation of driver cards (G2V2)

 Tachograph cards play a crucial role in ensuring accurate recording and monitoring of driver activities and promoting safety on our roads.

-Understanding their functions is essential for both drivers and industry stakeholders to navigate the complex network of regulations that govern transportation operations.
+Understanding their functions is essential for both drivers and industry stakeholders to navigate the complex network of regulations governing transport operations.

-In a commercial vehicle, a digital tachograph card is inserted into the tachograph by either a driver, workshop staff or control authorities.
-During summonses from the Danish Transport Authority and company inspections by the police, the collected data is used for compliance checks of driving and rest time regulations, as well as on the road for accident investigations.
+In a commercial vehicle, a digital tachograph card is inserted into the tachograph by either a driver, workshop personnel, or enforcement authorities.
+During requests from the Danish Road Traffic Authority and company inspections by the Police, the collected data is used for compliance checks of the driving and rest time regulations, as well as on roads for accident investigations.

-The digital tachograph records vehicle speed, distance, and driver activity among other data.
+The digital tachograph records the vehicle's speed, distance, and driver's activity, among other data.

 Types of tachograph cards